fletchjp/MERG-Arduino-Software/VSCODE.md

 This goes away with a local settings.json in each repository.

-I still have this one:
+I have now solved this one:

 [Starting] Analyzing sketch 'pwmtest\pwmtest.ino' [Warning] Output path is not specified.
 Unable to reuse previously compiled files.
 Build will be slower.
 See README.
 [Warning] Failed to generate IntelliSense configuration.
 [Error] Analyzing sketch 'pwmtest\pwmtest.ino': {"error":{"errno":"ENOENT","code":"ENOENT","syscall":"spawn E:\\Program Files (x86)\\Arduino\\E:\\Program Files (x86)\\Arduino","path":"E:\\Program Files (x86)\\Arduino\\E:\\Program Files (x86)\\Arduino","spawnargs":["--board","arduino:avr:uno","--verify","--verbose-build","e:\\GitHub\\Arduino\\MERG-Arduino-Software\\pwmtest\\pwmtest.ino"]}}

 which I have for some cases but not others.

 This was because of a configuration error and I have now solved it.
 I had duplicated the "E:\\Program Files (x86)\\Arduino" part of the configuration and confused it.
 It took a few sessions of hunting to get rid of them all.

 ### Workspaces (in progress)